JasonHarrisonSchwartzman/ELF-Code-Injection/README.md

 # ELF-Code-Injection

-This program injects a payload into all ELF files within the current directory.
+This program injects a payload into all ELF files within the same directory.

 ## Payload